smoyamedina/smoya.me/src/p/the-dry-run.md

 projDesc: <p>I was challenged to create a newspaper based on the content of a story I hold dear to me.
 The Dry Run is an experimental broadsheet publication that is inspired by Daniel Keyes' Flowers for Algernon.
-This 3-page dry run explores Charlie's experiences in the form of complex typographical hierarchy.</p>
+This 3-page dry run explores Charlie's experiences in the form of a typographical hierarchy.</p>
 media:
   use: false
   file: https://via.placeholder.com/150